Bendamustine (By injection)

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, or any kind of infection.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, cancer, or any kind of infection.

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 - This medicine may cause the following problems: